The materials in this guide are intended to support courses in the following subject areas:

 To find books and journal titles, simply type in your chosen keywords in the 'Start your search' box and select the 'Books, journals and more option' from the drop-down menu that appears

 To find journal articles, again type in your chosen keywords but this time select the 'Articles and more' option from the drop-down menu that appears

 The 'WestminsterResearch' option in the drop-down menu searches publications written by University of Westminster staff.

 The 'Archives' option searches items in the University of Westminster's archive.

-It is advisable to use a reference manager for your citations and referencing.
-More information about different reference manager options on this guide here https://libguides.westminster.ac.uk/referencing
+Although you don't have to use one, it is useful to use a reference manager for storing your references and easily creating bibliographies .
+More information about different reference manager options on this guide https://libguides.westminster.ac.uk/referencing

 One advantage of reference managers is that they can be integrated with MS Word or Office Libre, so that in-text citations and bibliographic references can be added automatically ensuring that they match up in the appropriate style.